abbylewis/Seasons_in_lakes/README.md

 1. Clone this repo.
 2. Add raw data files to `01a_Raw_data`
 3. Add a script to `02a_Data processing` to format your raw data for the figure.
-Processed data files should then be output to `01b_Processed_data`
+Processed data files should then be output to `01b_Processed_data.`
+    -   For discrete data, the output format has four columns (see `../01b_Processed_data/Solstice.csv` for an example)

+        -   `start`: start date of this "season" as numeric day of year

+        -   `end`: end date of this season as numeric day of year

+        -   `Season`: season name (e.g., "summer", "stratified")

+        -   `Method`: method name (i.e., y-axis label in figure 3)

+        -   Note that it is okay to have multiple seasons of the same name in one file, for example if there are multiple separate stratified periods

+    -   For continuous data, the output format has three columns:

+        -   `yday`: day of year (numeric)

+        -   `Variable`: Variable name

+        -   `Value`: Variable value
 4. Make a copy of `02b_Data_analysis/Plot.Rmd` and modify the script to use your own data
 5. Create a pull request to contribute your changes